10 pack - $79.00 50 pack - $299.00 100 pack - $495.00

 National Companion Animal Coalition (NCAC)

-All Syringes are individually, sterile packed, loaded with microchips.
-Microchips are ISO, 15 digita and compatible with all systems and readers.
-Syringes use easy-inject needle, for subcutaneous injection in 3 seconds.
+All syringes are loaded with microchips, individually and sterile packed.
+Microchips are ISO 15 digits, compatible with all systems and readers.
+Syringes use easy-inject needles for a subcutaneous injection in 3 seconds.

-A microchip is a capsule about the size of a grain of rice that contains a computer chip with an alphanumeric unique code.
+A microchip is a capsule about the size of a grain of rice that contains a computer chip with a unique alphanumeric code.
 Microchips are sterile and biologically inert and will not cause a reaction in pets.
 All microchips are clinically precision tested by Viaguard before being sent for implant.

-The life of the microchip will exceed by far the life of the pet.
-If a lost pet is found by a pet rescue, SPCA, or veterinarian they will routinely scan for a microchip number if one is present.
+The life of the microchip will far exceed the life of your pet.
+If a lost pet is found by a pet rescue, SPCA, or veterinarian they will routinely scan for a microchip number.
 If one is found, they will contact registering agencies like Viaguard.
 Once notified, Viaguard will immediately notify the registered pet owner.